radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

 ### Properties
 * **Arn**: string (ReadOnly): The Amazon Resource Name (ARN) of the Amazon ECS cluster, such as arn:aws:ecs:us-east-2:123456789012:cluster/MyECSCluster.
 * **CapacityProviders**: string[]
-* **ClusterName**: string: A user-generated string that you use to identify your cluster.
+* **ClusterName**: string (Identifier): A user-generated string that you use to identify your cluster.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID for the name.
 * **ClusterSettings**: [ClusterSettings](#clustersettings)[]
 * **Configuration**: [ClusterConfiguration](#clusterconfiguration)
 * **DefaultCapacityProviderStrategy**: [CapacityProviderStrategyItem](#capacityproviderstrategyitem)[]